How a Flexible Data Architecture Allowed an Employee Engagement and Rewards Company to Complete a Market Basket Analysis

 Increased Resource Availability

 Data analysis previously took hours, required a lot of manual effort by data analysts, and was only performed on a subset of the data.
-By utilizing the processing power a Big Data platform offers, the entirety of the 185+ million rows of point-of-sale data was analyzed in under 10 minutes.
+By utilizing the processing power a big data platform offers, the entirety of the 185+ million rows of point-of-sale data was analyzed in under 10 minutes.

 Additionally, filters now quickly recalculate market baskets on segments of the data based on date range, store number, product type, and more.

 It also provides the company with a sustainable architecture to perform their own internal analytics that can tangibly prove the cost benefits of their services.
-All of this additionally contributes to strengthening their customer relationships.
+All of this additionally contributes to strengthening their client relationships.

 The development of this platform was done in modular form to allow the addition of future data sources without disrupting the current design.

 - 600 employees and annual revenue of over $125 million

 - Based in the Midwest

 - An employee engagement and rewards company needed to analyze 185 million rows of sales data.

 - Analysis that large proved challenging for the company; they could only analyze a subset of the data and had to parse information back together.